API Reference

 name = fields.Str()

-serve(*, address=None, port=None, debug=False, **options)[source]
+serve(*, address=None, port=None, debug=False, server='uvicorn', port_precedence='explicit', **options)[source]

-Run the application with uvicorn.
+Run the application with an ASGI server.

 Parameters: